 Once you’ve introduced the topic with the patient, whether or not it was an emergency, find out what happened during the patient’s next visit.
 Circumstances change, and continuous evaluation of whether or not everyone in the home is safe with firearms is important for assessing risk and working to reduce risk when necessary.

 Keep in mind the evidence that access to firearms as well as firearm ownership are associated with increased risk of violent death.1, 2 When a firearm is present, risk of violent death is increased for everyone in the home.3

 No law prohibits you from including patient information on firearms in the medical record, but you should be prepared to answer patients’ questions about what you will do with their information regarding firearms.

-If you think it relevant, make a note of the patient’s answers about firearm access and follow up about firearms access at the next visit.
+If you think it relevant, follow up about access to firearms at the next visit.